sarisabban/XtalPredSubmit/README.md

 ## Requirements:
 Use the following commands (in GNU/Linux) to install all nessesary programs and Python libraries for this script to run successfully:

-`sudo apt install python3-pip -y && sudo python3 -m pip install biopython bs4`
+`sudo apt install python3-pip python-lxml -y && sudo python3 -m pip install biopython bs4`

 ## How To Use:
 Use the following command to run the script: